My Favourite Video Game Soundtracks - Part 2

 When it comes to computers, I had access to one from the age of six when my grandfather bought a Windows 95.
 In our own home (which was many miles away from my grandparents), we didn't have our own computer until I was in secondary school.
 We were under strict instructions that this was to be a work computer; no games allowed.
 That didn't stop my brother coming home with Mafia though.

 I've talked about Mafia previously, where I spoke about how it was full of music by Django Reinhardt, Louis Armstrong, Louis Jordan, Louis Prima, and other talented artists who'd produced songs between the 1920s and 1940s.
-The original music by Vladimír Šimůnek, which was performed by the Bohemia Symphonic Orchestra, was amazing.
+The original game music by Vladimír Šimůnek, which was performed by the Bohemia Symphonic Orchestra, was amazing.
 The 'Main Theme' is so good and it was reused in the game's remake that came out last year.
-It is such an emotional and heroic piece of music that makes great use of the orchestra's instruments.
-Unfortunately, the rest of the soundtrack was redone which is a shame as the original has some of the most expressive and cinematic music I've ever heard in a game.
+It is such an emotional and heroic piece of game music that makes great use of the orchestra's musical instruments.
+Unfortunately, the rest of the soundtrack was redone which is a shame as the original has some of the most expressive and cinematic game music I've ever heard.

 When has running a hospital, or even going to hospital, ever felt so joyous?
 Well, thanks to Russell Shaw, it is in Theme Hospital, the strategy simulator where you build and run a hospital in order to achieve good patient satisfaction, move onto the next hospital level, and do the same thing until you've completed the game.
 It includes people with inflated heads that need popping; grumpy cleaners that complain there aren't enough bins; gives you the opportunity to shoot mice as they run around your hospital, and, to accompany this, the most upbeat and funky-sounding soundtrack ever (possibly).
 True, it's synthesized but if that's not to your liking there are plenty of great remasters on YouTube that fans have made.
 Though 'Candyfloss' is hilariously jolly, my favourite here is '6's and 7's' because of the funky bass and trumpet melody.

 Getting an Xbox was my first experience of proper console gaming.
-A series of games that come to mind whenever anyone says 'Xbox' are the Halo games.
+A series of video games that come to mind whenever anyone says 'Xbox' are the Halo games.
 Anyone who loves this series will agree that Martin O'Donnell and Michael Salvatori's soundtracks are some of the best examples of a good video game score out there.
 The mix of classical instruments, electronic synthesizers, electric guitar, heavy poly-rhythmic percussion, and gregorian chant-sounding choral vocals combine to make such a unique feel that songs like 'Rock Anthem For Saving The Universe' and, the final song of the soundtrack, 'Halo', have become iconic.
 My personal favourite song of the first soundtrack, though, is 'Covenant Dance', with its great use of a synthesized melody blended with the vocal chants and percussion.
+You can hear an arrangement of it I did for saxophone here.

 Halo 2 made such a strong use of the themes developed in the first game's soundtrack that it was quite surprising to hear something that already sounded so good then be improved upon and made even better.
 The opening track of the released album, 'Mjolnir Mix', gets the mood of the game so right and is a perfect blend of the classic Halo theme and rock-infused electric guitar that was hinted at in the first game's OST.